alexmanrique/blog/_posts/2019-10-27-technical-debt.md

 - Your code is using old versions of third party libraries.

-- Your code is coupled with an specific implementation and changing is difficult.
+- Your code is coupled with an specific implementation and changing it, is difficult.

 - Your code doesn't have unit tests.